kanidm/kanidm/kanidm_book/src/administrivia.md

 Automatic backups can be generated online by a `kanidmd server` instance by including the `[online_backup]` section in the `server.toml`.
 This allows you to run regular backups, defined by a cron schedule, and maintain the number of backup versions to keep.
-An example is located in [examples/server.toml](../../examples/server.toml).
+An example is located in TODO this link is 404 [examples/server.toml](../../examples/server.toml).

 # Configuration Test